devcwm/jenkins/README.md

-Feel free to create a `Pull Request` if you want to contribute to this repository, correct documentation or piplines templates.
+Feel free to create a `Pull Request` if you want to contribute to this repository, correct documentation or update piplines templates.